GWEN-TAN/Unstructured-Data-IMDb-Movies-Web-Scrap/README.md

 # Unstructured-Data-IMDb-Movies-Web-Scrap
-This is an individual assignment under the course Unstructured Data Analytics.
+This is task 2 of an individual assignment under the course Unstructured Data Analytics.

 ## Instructions
 Find any website that have multiple pages regarding **movies of two different genres**.